Skip to content

 To keep your work fast, stable, and easy to manage, it’s important to avoid creating files that are too large in the web app.
 Large files can make your data impractical to work with, cause confusion, and slow down the tool significantly.

-What happens when a file exceeds the limit?
+What happens when a file nears or exceeds the limit?

-We are currently investigating a different implementation for putting a limit on files.
-For the time being please reach out to support to discuss how you can manage your file size differently.
+Grace period (until Dec 31, 2025): We are currently investigating a different implementation for putting a limit on files.
+In the grace period until Dec 31, 2025, please reach out to support if not all your content is displayed in the file.

 Best practices to keep files manageable